 “The poems record and recreate small vivid moments… carefully-crafted and well-observed poems.”
 Thomas Ovans, London Grip

-In December two years ago, I had a writing week at Stuart and Maggie Quigley's Art Cafe in Ellishadder, Skye.
-The result was a series of poems which appear in Route Choice, with illustrations by Stuart.
+In December 2015, I had a writing week in Ellishadder on the Trotternish peninsula in Skye.
+The result was a series of poems which appear in Route Choice, with illustrations by Stuart Quigley.

 We have now produced a folding booklet with just the poems and illustrations.
 They are available as gifts in the their own right.

 Malcolm Carson neatly catches our attention in the first poem of his new collection Route Choice.
 ‘Bookmark’ is based on the rather familiar device of memory triggered by a rediscovered photograph.
 From a book that has long been